“Genius is 1% talent and 99% percent hard work.”

 While linear note-taking methods (such as the sentence and outline methods) have their place in your toolkit, you will want to complement these with non-linear methods that force you to actively engage with the topic at hand as a whole.
 Using such methods translate into a better understanding of an area and how its different component parts relate to each other.
 One of the main non-linear approaches that you should become familiar with is the flow method of note-taking.

-While it can look similar to the mapping method, the focus of this method is on the higher-level concepts and ideas and how they relate to each other.
+It can look similar to the mapping method, but the focus of this method is on the higher-level concepts and ideas and how they relate to each other.
 Detailed descriptions and paraphernalia have to take a step back.
 The relationships are indicated using arrows and lines, in whichever way you find useful.

 Advantages: